-Craig Clarkson is the Manager of Operations for Baylor University’s Academy for Teaching and Learning and teaches in Baylor’s Honors College.
+Craig Clarkson, Treasurer, is the Manager of Operations for Baylor University’s Academy for Teaching and Learning and teaches in Baylor’s Honors College.
 He came to Waco with his lovely wife and two young sons in 2006 to attend graduate school at Baylor.
-Craig now has a doctorate in religion and those young sons are in college.
+Craig now has a doctorate in religion and the boys are grown.
 His wife is as lovely as ever.
 Prior to his academic career, Craig was an information systems consultant and database developer but a long and winding road has produced a wide array of skills, experiences, and a general figure-it-out-and-make-it-work mentality.
-Craig has served Good Neighbor as a technology consultant since the beginning.
-He also helps out around house by being a resource for Chief Fixer-Upper Rory Jones and tackling odd jobs that require the arcane and otherwise trivial talents he possesses.
+Craig served Good Neighbor as a technology consultant in its beginnings.
+He also helps out around the house by being a general handyman and tackling odd jobs that require the arcane and otherwise trivial skills he possesses.
 Currently, he serves the Board as Treasurer and overall financial gadfly.
-Craig loves blues music, pizza, and cave time.
+Craig loves blues music, pizza, driving and tinkering on his Jeep, and cave time.

 Jorge Vielledent joined the Good Neighbor leadership team in early 2021 as a Board member.
 He works with Baylor University’s Summer Study Abroad programs, part of the university’s Center for Global Engagement.
 In addition he oversees Baylor’s ongoing efforts to address food insecurity on campus.
 He organizes Baylor’s Farmer’s Market, their Food Pantry, and The Store, which provide students, who may not otherwise have it, access to fresh food for free.